 In fact, 100 grams of Brazil nuts contains 1917mcg’s of selenium (2739% of RDA).

-Meaning that as little as 2 of these bad-boys per day can speed up beard growth naturally, as selenium increases testosterone, is necessary mineral for beard growth, and speeds up thyroid function.
+Meaning that as little as 2 of these bad-boys per day can finally help you fix that sparse beard naturally (albeit not alone), as selenium increases testosterone, is necessary mineral for beard growth, and speeds up thyroid function.

-Raisins might be the big secret for fixing patchy beard.
+Raisins might be the big secret for growing a thicker beard naturally.
 Seriously.

 This is because they’re among the highest natural sources of boron, a trace mineral great for beard growth, that not many men know about.

-Good thing is that 100 grams of raisins contains 3mg’s of boron, making them one of the best and not so well-known beard foods.
+Good thing is that 100 grams of raisins contain 3mg’s of boron, making them one of the best and not so well-known beard growth-promoting foods.

 Meat is really good for testosterone production and therefore also beard growth.